Department of Labor Appeals Injunction Halting Overtime Rule; No Decision Expected Until Early 2017Print PDF

 For now, employers may forgo implementing those changes that would have been required by the Rule on December 1.
 Employers who have already made changes to implement the new Rule, or who already have communicated upcoming changes to their employees, should consult labor and employment counsel and carefully consider the best approach to these issues.

-This advisory was prepared by Liam T. O’Connell, chair of the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP, and David Emer, an associate in that group.
+This advisory was prepared by Liam T. O’Connell, chair of the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Liam or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.